 In fact, some people show symptoms instantly, some after a day or more, and some have zero reaction at all.
 There’s evidence that an adult bed bug will prefer the same human blood type they started with or be more likely to avoid people who recently ate garlic.
 However, they’ll still go after anyone close by when hungry enough.

 #5 – Do Bed Bugs Live in Hair?

-While this may seem a logical deduction (after all, similar pests such as fleas and ticks do), the good news is that bed bugs don’t like staying on you any longer than it takes to feed.
+While this may seem a logical deduction (after all, similar pests such as fleas, ticks, and lice do), the good news is that bed bugs don’t like staying on you any longer than it takes to feed.

 In fact, they can barely even make their way through fur, which leads many to think that a bed bug will never attack a cat or dog (they will, it’s just very rare).

 #6 – Can Bed Bugs Jump or Fly?